 Mt.
-Kanchenjunga is one of the fourteen mountains in the world that are more than 8,000 meters (26,247 ft) towering higher than sea level.
-Kangchenjunga is the 3rd highest mountain elevation of 8,586 meters, after Mount Everest (8,848.86 m) and K2 (8,611 m).
-Now a day’s Kangchenjunga is spelled Kanchenjunga as a degenerate form.
-It becomes the words KANGCHEN DZO-NGA or KACHENDZONGA, which means "The Five Treasures of Snows".
-There are a series of five peaks above 8,400 meters: the main peak Kanchenjunga itself (8,586 m), West summit (8,505 m), central summit (8,482 m), South summit (8,494 M), and Kangbachen (7,903 m).
+Kanchenjunga is one of the fourteen mountains in the world that are more than 8,000 meters (26,247 ft) towering above sea level.
+Kangchenjunga has the 3rd highest mountain elevation of 8,586 meters, after Mount Everest (8,848.86 m) and K2 (8,611 m).
+Today’s Kangchenjunga is spelled Kanchenjunga in a degenerate form.
+It becomes the words KANGCHEN DZO-NGA or KACHENDZONGA, which mean "The Five Treasures of Snows.".
+There are a series of five peaks above 8,400 meters: the main peak, Kanchenjunga itself (8,586 m), the west summit (8,505 m), the central summit (8,482 m), the south summit (8,494 m), and Kangbachen (7,903 m).

-This trek begins at Suketar after a 45-minute scenic flight from Kathmandu.
-As this is a short trek, we are taking a short route to the South Base Camp.
-Normally, for the Yalung base camp, the trek starts from the south side.
-But we are driving on opposite sides, about five to six hours of adventures jeep drive along the Tamor Riverbank to the Sukathum/Ranipul, where you will stay overnight.
-Now the trail goes through the isolated area in the mountains, there is not any tea house or settlements between Ranipul to Tortang, so you must take a packed lunch and enough drinking water for this day.
-The next day you will onward to the South Base Camp with a breathtaking mountain view in the wide valley at Cheram.
-Compare to both base camps, Kanchenjunga Base Camp is one of the best places in the region to see Himalayan scenery in one glance in the shortest time.
-From where can observe the four peaks of Kanchanjunga and Jannu mountains and natural tranquility?
-After visiting the Yalung Base Camp (4,500m) from Ramche, you will follow down to the river bank to the Tortong and then take a short route to the Hellok/Sukathum/Ranipul to catch the jeep to the Suketar, where the trek was started.
-After collecting lifetime experience on the Kangchenjunga Short Trek, you are staying at Suketar after a 5 to 6 hours drive from Hello/Ranipul, and ready for the Kathmandu flight the next morning.
+The next day, you will head onward to the South Base Camp with a breathtaking mountain view in the wide valley at Cheram.
+Compared to both base camps, Kanchenjunga Base Camp is one of the best places in the region to see Himalayan scenery at a glance in the shortest time.
+From where can I observe the four peaks of Kanchanjunga and Jannu mountains and natural tranquility?
+After visiting the Yalung Base Camp (4,500 m) from Ramche, you will follow down to the river bank to the Tortong and then take a short route to the Hellok/Sukathum/Ranipul to catch the jeep to the Suketar, where the trek was started.
+After collecting lifetime experience on the Kangchenjunga Short Trek, you are staying at Suketar after a 5- to 6-hour drive from Hello/Ranipul and are ready for the Kathmandu flight the next morning.

-Kanchenjunga Base Camp Trek can be customized as Heli Trek for 7 to 10 Days; visit Sele La Pass (4,290m), Sinon La (4,440m), Mirgin La (4,480m) & Sinelapche Bhanjyang (4,646m) from Cheram (3,870m) and visit the Yalung Base Camp/South Base Camp (4500m) from Ramche and fly Back to Kathmandu by Helicopter.
+Kanchenjunga Base Camp Trek can be customized as a Heli Trek for 7 to 10 days; visit Sele La Pass (4,290 m), Sinon La (4,440 m), Mirgin La (4,480 m), & Sinelapche Bhanjyang (4,646 m) from Cheram (3,870 m), visit Yalung Base Camp/South Base Camp (4500 m) from Ramche and fly back to Kathmandu by helicopter.

 Best Time to Go Kangchenjunga Short Trek

-How to Access Kangchenjunga Short Trek?
+How do you access Kangchenjunga Short Trek?

 [2] Kathmandu to Taplejung Drive